Home » Repurposed Furniture » Table » Small Mid Century Modern Stenciled Side Table

 Stenciled Side Table

 While showing the pictures to my friends, one friend fell in love with it.
-I told her she could have it, but I don’t think she took me seriously.
+I told her she could have it, but she didn’t take me seriously.
 So, if she is reading this, I was serious, and if you want it, you can have it.
-It seems like I’ve doing re-doing a lot of former projects lately.
+It seems like I’ve been re-doing many former projects lately.
 I’m okay with that—it takes a little pressure off me to crank out something new every week.
-It also shows YOU that there are ways to save a piece that others may cast away to the garbage pile.
+It also shows YOU there are ways to save a piece that others may cast away into the garbage pile.

 What would you have done about the large scratch?